-Duke MyChart offers personalized and secure online access to parts of your medical records.
-It is an online tool that enables you to help manage and receive information about your health.
+Duke MyChart offers personalized and secure online access to portions of your medical records.
+It is an online tool that enables you to manage and receive information about your health.
 With Duke MyChart, you can:

 Duke MyChart is a free service offered to our patients.Return to Top